 16. Learn To Decrease Exponential Negative Thinking

 Consider that thoughts are magnetic in a way.
 Negative thoughts tend to attract more negative thoughts and vice versa.
-When you find yourself tied to the negative thought train, call time-out.
+When you find yourself tied to the negative thought train, call a time-out.

 It’s time to reshape what you are thinking about.
 I do this with my gratitude journal.